embabel/impromptu/README.md

    - `canRerun = true`: The action can be executed multiple times (for each user message)

 3. **`ToolishRag` as LLM reference**:
-   - Wraps the `SearchOperations` (Lucene index) as a tool the LLM can use
+   - Wraps the `SearchOperations` (Neo4j vector store) as a tool the LLM can use
    - When `.withReference(toolishRag)` is called, the LLM can search the RAG store to find relevant content
    - The LLM decides when to use this tool based on the user's question